SEND School Local Offer

 - Evaluating the effectiveness of provision for pupils with SEND by regularly monitoring the progress of children.

-The Head of School – Mrs L Keighley
+The Headteacher – Mrs L Keighley is responsible for:

 - The day to day management of all areas of the school’s work including provision for pupils with Special Educational Needs or Disabilities.

-- Working closely with the SENCo and class teachers to delegate responsibilities and to ensure that the needs of all children are met.
+- Working closely with the SENDCO and class teachers to delegate responsibilities and to ensure that the needs of all children are met.

 - Keeping the Governing Body informed of any issues related to SEND.